ABOUT US

 In 2014, our beautiful open-air amphitheater became a reality, dubbed the DeSoto Amphitheater.
 You can now find regional and national acts performing here, under the stars, with the backdrop of the gorgeous woods and stream.

 Most recently, in 2018, the Center celebrated the opening of our Nature’s Discovery Play Area.
-Undoubtable one of the most popular features on property, the nature-inspired play area is a “yes” space for children to explore the water feature, fort, sensory pathway, and much more.
+Undoubtedly one of the most popular features on property, the nature-inspired play area is a “yes” space for children to explore the water feature, fort, sensory pathway, and much more.

 “We need to connect people, especially children, to the natural world.
 Anyone who comes to the Center’s wildlife festival in late July and watches the kids, can see they have a natural love for the outdoors.
 Their enthusiasm and wonder gives you a warm feeling.
 You know this is right for families and for America.”